jmayank23/sentence-transformers-mtl/README.md

 ## Running the Code

-Run the following commands from the project directory.
-The `-m` flag has been used to make loading of modules easier in each task's code.
+Once setup is complete using one of the two options above, run the following commands from the project directory.

-_Note: `__init__.py` files were created inside each task directory to make importing models easier._
+_Note: The `-m` flag has been used to make loading of modules easier._

 *   **Task 1 (Sentence Transformer):**

     ```bash
     python -m src.task1.sentence_transformer
     ```
-    This will download the `bert-base-uncased` model (if not already cached) and print the embeddings for a few example sentences.
+    This will generate sentence embeddings for a few examples and print them.

 *   **Task 2 (Multi-Task Model):**

     ```bash
     python -m src.task2.sentence_transformer_mtl
     ```
-    This will instantiate the multi-task model and print the shapes and example logits for two tasks.
+    This will instantiate the multi-task model and print the shapes and logits for the two tasks.

 *   **Task 4 (Training Loop):**

     ```bash
     python -m src.task4.train_mtl
     ```
-     This will train the multi-task model on a dummy dataset for a few epochs and print the loss and accuracy for each task.
+    This will train the multi-task model on a dummy dataset for a few epochs and print the loss and accuracy for the two tasks.